iweinacker/budgetapp/README.md

 ## Deployment

 - The site was deployed to the GitHub pages.
 The steps to deploy are as follows:
-1. In the GitHub repository, navigate to the setting tab
+1. In the GitHub repository, navigate to the setting tab.
-2. From the source section drop-down menu, select the Master Branch
+2. From the source section drop-down menu, select the Master Branch.
 3. Once the master branch has been selected, the page provides the link to the completed website.

 The live link can be found [here](https://iweinacker.github.io/budgetapp/)